ALMPartners/ahjo/README.md

   rules:
     - sql_object_modification
 ```

+## Adding scan results to ignore file
+Using `--add-results-to-ignore` or -`ai` flag, the found scan results can be added to the ignore file.
+The flag can be used to add all found scan results to the ignore file.
+If the found scan results already exist in the ignore file, they are not added again.

 ## Scan as a pre-commit hook
 Ahjo scan command can be used as a pre-commit hook to prevent committing files that contain e.g. sensitive information or illegal database object modifications.